 Visit the MPA Wales page to find out more.

 MPA Scotland and MPA Northern Ireland are affiliate members, and work closely with the MPA through participation in key committees and MPA Council.
+Visit the MPA Northern Ireland page here.

 The Board is the governing body for MPA Ltd (the MPA) responsible for the ‘Business of the Association’ on behalf of the members.
 This includes both Core business and that of the Product Groups.
 Responsibilities include strategic issues, finance, the annual budget & business plan, all policies, the appointment and monitoring of the performance of the CEO and to put forward a candidate for Chairman every 2 years to the membership to ratify.